Noncommutative resolutions and CICY quotients from a non-abelian GLSM: Acknowledgements

 \section{Acknowledgements}

-We thank Thorsten Schimannek for helpful advice and for sharing preliminary results of his work \cite{schimannek25} which also contains examples with $\mathbb{Z}_3$-torsion.
+We thank Thorsten Schimannek for helpful advice and for sharing preliminary results of his work \cite{Schimannek:2025cok} which also contains examples with $\mathbb{Z}_3$-torsion.
 We further thank Konstantin Aleshkin, Philip Candelas, Will Donovan, Mohamed Elmi, Kentaro Hori, Shinobu Hosono, Pyry Kuusela, Xenia de la Ossa, Mauricio Romo, Emanuel Scheidegger, Eric Sharpe, and Hiromichi Takagi for helpful discussions and comments.
 We thank BICMR, MATRIX Institute, and the University of Queensland for hospitality.
 Furthermore, we thank Mainz Institute for Theoretical Physics (MITP) of the Cluster of Excellence PRISMA${}^{+}$ (Project ID 390831469) for hospitality and partial support.
 JK thanks Gakushuin University, Kavli IPMU, and the University of Vienna for hospitality.
+We thank the anonymous SciPost referees for their careful reading of our paper, and their insightful comments.
 JK is supported by the Australian Research Council Future Fellowship FT210100514.
 JM is supported by a University of Melbourne Establishment Grant.
 JM is not supported by the UoM decision to evict him from his office and exile him to a geology building during the final stages of this work.